Flag of Lithuania: Other Lithuanian flags

 A naval ensign has been used by Lithuania starting on 25 May 1992.
 The ensign has a white background charged with a blue cross, with the national flag in the canton.
-The width of each cross is 1/7th of the total width of the ensign, with the ratio being 1:2.
-Historically, this flag was used as the ensign of the Kaunas Yacht Club, but with a different ratio of 2:3.
+The width of each cross is 1/10th of the total width of the ensign, with the ratio being 3:5.
 The naval jack is identical to the historical state flag of Lithuania.
 A masthead pennant has been adopted by the Lithuanian Navy to use on their ships.

 The President of Lithuania was officially given a standard by the Seimas from 26 January 1993, with color shades standardized on 18 February.
 The standard is the coat of arms of Lithuania that supported by griffon and unicorn charged in the center on a single-color background.
 Under state law, the background color is stated as purple, but the color used in practice is dark red.
 The ratio of the standard is 1:1.2.

 Each county of Lithuania has adopted a flag, each of them conforming to a pattern: a blue rectangle, with ten instances of the Cross of Vytis (double cross or) appearing in gold, acts as a fringe to the central feature of the flag, which is chosen by the county itself.
 Most of the central designs were adapted from the counties' coat of arms.

 Later national flag proposals

 Even though all members of the Council of Lithuania agreed with the flag proposal, some were unsatisfied with the adopted national flag claiming it to be very similar to national flags of Colombia and Ethiopia.
+Serious deliberations on changing the Lithuanian flag began in 1936.
 One of the greatest supporters for the flag change during the interwar period was a famous artist Mstislav Dobuzhinsky who claimed that the current flag of Lithuania did not meet the standards of heraldry.
-According to Vilius Kavaliauskas, "He [Dobuzhinsky] even managed to convince Smetona that the flag must be changed.
-The explanation was simple: the colors of the flag had to match those of the coat of arms.
+In 1938, Dobuzhinsky consulted with Lithuanian philosopher Vydūnas who provided him with information on the historical flag of Lithuania Minor.
+Dobuzhinsky convinced President Antanas Smetona that the flag must be changed.
+According to journalist and collector Vilius Kavaliauskas, "The explanation was simple: the colors of the flag had to match those of the coat of arms.
 No green color was present in the coat of arms.
 What is interesting that Smetona was convinced and, possibly on 8 May 1940, he convened a meeting with the Commission of Heraldry where it was decided to change the Lithuanian flag."
-Any further considerations regarding the flag change ended with the occupation of Lithuania by the Soviet Union in 1940.
+Any further considerations regarding the flag change ended with the occupation of Lithuania by the Soviet Union in June 1940.